 - Flat-rate rewards cards give you the same rewards rate no matter where you shop.

 - Tiered rewards cards have bonus categories.
 You'll often earn 1% to 1.5% as a baseline rewards rate, plus bonus rewards on purchases in select categories (such as gas, dining or travel).
-With the Capital One Walmart Rewards® Mastercard®, for example, you earn 5% cash back on Walmart.com purchases, 2% back at Walmart stores and fuel stations, 2% back on restaurants and travel purchases, and 1% back on all other purchases.
+With the Capital One Walmart Rewards® Mastercard®, for example, you earn 5% cash back on Walmart.com purchases including pickup and delivery, 2% back at Walmart stores, Murphy USA and Walmart® fuel stations, 2% back on restaurants and travel purchases, and 1% back on all other purchases.

 In addition to the rewards-earning rates, you'll want to compare cash back rewards cards with cards that offer rewards program points, airline miles or hotel points.
 Cash back can be the simplest to use, but depending on the program, rewards points or miles may offer higher-value redemption options—and may be of higher value to you if you want to use your new card to help pay for travel.

 2. Intro Bonuses

 Some rewards cards may offer significant introductory bonuses.

 It can be wise to review the minimum spend requirement for different intro offers.

 Also, look at the fine print to ensure you'll qualify for the intro bonuses.

 Some credit cards offer annual statement credits to cardholders.
 These cards tend to have annual fees, which may make them seem expensive.
 But consider the overall value after accounting for annual statement credits and other card benefits.